 - 2.1 APRA Prudential Standard SPS 160 requires annual actuarial investigations of superannuation funds which pay lifetime pensions, unless APRA determines an alternative frequency of investigations.
 The investigation has been prepared for the Trustee of the Scheme, ANZ Staff Superannuation (Australia) Pty Limited. - 2.2 These annual actuarial investigations supplement the regular triennial actuarial investigations of the Scheme.
 Unlike a triennial actuarial investigation, we have not reviewed the experience in setting the assumptions for this investigation and have retained the same demographic assumptions as were determined as part of the last triennial actuarial investigation.
+This is with the exception of the pensioner mortality rates which have been updated to incorporate the latest Australian Life Tables 2020-22.
+The actual mortality experience will be reviewed against the assumed rates as part of the next triennial actuarial investigation as at 31 December 2025.

-The primary purposes of the annual actuarial investigation is to: - a.
+The primary purposes of the annual actuarial investigation is to:

+- a.
 Review the funding position of the Pension Section; - b.
 Review the adequacy of the Death and Disablement Reserve, including its ability to continue to fund the insurance premium rebate currently provided; and - c.
 Meet legislative requirements. - 2.3 The next triennial actuarial investigation is due as at a date no later than 31 December 2025.
-The most recent triennial actuarial investigation was carried out by Matthew Burgess, FIAA, as at 31 December 2022, with results set out in his report dated 16 June 2023. - 2.4 This report satisfies the requirements of the Professional Standards 400, 402, 404 and 410 of the Institute of Actuaries of Australia.
+The most recent triennial actuarial investigation was carried out by Matthew Burgess, FIAA, as at 31 December 2022, with results set out in a report dated 16 June 2023.
+The most recent annual actuarial investigation was carried out by Chris Porter, FIAA, as at 31 December 2023, with results set out in a report dated 12 June 2024. - 2.4 This report satisfies the requirements of the Professional Standards 400, 402, 404 and 410 of the Institute of Actuaries of Australia.